matusnovak/finegraphics/README.md

 ## Dependencies

 All dependencies listed here are already included as a git submodule and will be statically linked to the fineframework library.
-Therefore, no need to compile them manually, not link them manually!
+Therefore, no need to compile them manually, nor link them manually!
 Everything is automated via CMake.

 * [freetype2](https://www.freetype.org/) - Used by NanoVG for font loading
 * [glfw](https://www.glfw.org/) - Used as a primary backend (ffw::GLRenderWindow) for creating GL context and handling user input